 Then a mini window will pop up.
 On the bottom side of that mini window, click on Configure.

 Another mini window will now pop up.
-Under the section called Disk Space Usage, you can move the slider to toggle the maximum storage that can be used while creating a System Restore Point.
+In the Disk Space Usage section, you can move the slider to set the maximum storage allowed when creating a System Restore Point.

 You can also select the Delete button to delete the created system restore points or toggle to enable or disable the system restore points.